codeandfire/pmspeeches/exploration.md

 ### Dispersion Plot

-As a last experiment let us look at lexical dispersion plots, which visually compare word usage over the entire corpus.
+Next, let us look at lexical dispersion plots, which visually compare word usage over the entire corpus.
 For this, you will need `numpy` and `matplotlib` installed:

 ````
 $ pip install numpy matplotlib